-- 1. notes the work undertaken by the Environment Scrutiny and Performance Panel on tackling the issues of rogue scrap metal trading in Walsall - 2. endorses the work undertaken in Walsall to tackle scrap metal problems and receives future updates on progress - 3. approves the revised action plan at Appendix A.
+- 1. Notes the work undertaken to implement the recommendations made by the Environment Scrutiny and Performance Panel. - 2.
+Endorses the work undertaken in Walsall to tackle scrap metal problems and receive future updates on progress. - 3.
+Approves the revised action plan in appendix 1.